-What are MCTs and How Can They Benefit Your Life?
+What Are MCTs and How Can They Benefit Your Life?

 What Does MCT Stand For?

 First, it’s important to know what MCTs actually are.
-MCT stands for medium-chain triglycerides, which is a form of saturated fats that is absorbed differently in the human body than most other fats.
+It stands for medium-chain triglycerides, which is a form of saturated fats that is absorbed differently in the human body than most other fats.
 Whereas most fats are absorbed via micelle-absorption in the small intestines and absorbed into the lymphatic system, MCTs passively diffuse from the GI tract into the portal system and are readily oxidized in the liver.
-This means your body uses them differently and absorbs them quite rapidly compared to other forms of fat, which can lead to different health implications when using them to replace other fats in your diet.
+This means your body uses MCTs differently and absorbs them quite rapidly compared to other forms of fat, which can lead to different health implications when using them to replace other fats in your diet.

 MCTs are also sometimes used to treat malnutrition or fat-malabsorption patients, as they do not require energy to absorb, use or store in the human body.

 What are the Health Benefits of MCTs?
+Are MCTs Good For You?

-Moreover, MCTs have been studied as part of a ketogenic diet used to treat epilepsy, Alzheimer’s and Parkinson’s disease, and there is some data to support its potential use in such diets for extreme illnesses.
+Moreover, they have been studied as part of a ketogenic diet used to treat epilepsy, Alzheimer’s and Parkinson’s disease, and there is some data to support its potential use in such diets for extreme illnesses.

 Where Can I Find MCTs?